mosbackup/opendistil-ai/public/blog/launching-opendistil.md

 ---

-Today, we're excited to announce the launch of **OpenDistil** — the first platform purpose-built for AI model distillation at scale.
+Today, we're excited to announce the launch of **OpenDistil** — the first platform purpose-built for Frontier AI distillation at scale.

 ## The Problem We're Solving